 The Statute requires that the payment standard be set by the Housing Authority at between 90 and 110% of the FMR without HUD's prior approval.
 The Allegheny County Housing Authority will review its determination of the payment standard annually after publication of the FMRs.
+All revisions shall occur within three months of HUD's publication of any change in the FMR if the payment standard is no longer within the acceptable range.
 The Allegheny County Housing Authority will consider vacancy rates and rents in the market area, size and quality of units leased under the program, rents for units leased under the program, success rates of housing choice voucher holders in finding units, and the percentage of annual income families are paying for rent under the Voucher Program.
 If it is determined that success rates will suffer or that families are having to rent low quality units located only in poverty-impacted neighborhoods or pay over 40% of income for rent, the payment standard may be raised to the level judged necessary to alleviate these hardships.
 The objective is to allow families a reasonable selection of modest, decent, and safe housing in a range of neighborhoods.